hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 The loader even handily splits the data set into three parts:

 * A training set (55000 examples) used to train the model
-* A validation set (5000 examples) used to optimise hyperparameters (not shown today)
+* A validation set (5000 examples) used to optimise hyperparameters.
+This is not discussed or used in this article.
 * A test set (10000 examples) used to gauge the accuracy of the trained model

 The images are greyscale and each 28 pixels wide by 28 pixels tall, and this is stored as an array of length 784.

 The labels are a *one hot* vector of length 10, meaning it is a vector of all zeros except at the location that corresponds to the label it's referring to.
 E.g. An image with a label `3` will be represented as `(0, 0, 0, 1, 0, 0, 0, 0, 0, 0)`.

 ```python